 In short, it’s a matter of creating a plants that have a good smooth cut on them so they become their own insulation.

 Not only are its water needs low, but lavender also is resistant to most pests and diseases.
 Watkins says occasionally she’ll observe spittlebugs on her plants, but that’s about it.
-The main concern is lavender’s super susceptibility to mold spores (mentioned above.)
-The best thing you can do for mold is to practice prevention.
+The main concern is lavender’s super susceptibility to mold spores caused by humidity.
+As I noted above, the best thing you can do for mold is to practice prevention.

-Soleado Farms grows a mix of English, French and Spanish lavender varieties.
-They’re always experimenting with new strains and have found that each year there are clear standouts.
+Soleado Lavender Farm grows a mix of English, French and Spanish lavender varieties.
+They’re always experimenting with new strains and each year discover clear standouts.
 These days, Watkins is loving the “rabbit ear petals” on the flower tops of Spanish lavender.

 Let’s face it.
 It’s hard not to stress when your daffodils start popping up mid-winter.
 As weather becomes more unpredictable, early growth is becoming more and more common in spring bulbs.
 Not to worry, though.
 Your plants have seen it all before.
 Moreover, they’re built to handle a few temperature swings.

-To understand why spring bulbs can tolerate a little premature growth, it helps to take a peek underground.
+To understand why spring bulbs can weather a little premature growth, it helps to take a peek underground.